tinode/chat/docs/API.md

 Users and group topics can be discovered by optional `tags`.
 Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `fnd` or a group topic.

 A tag is an arbitrary case-insensitive Unicode string (forced to lowercase) starting with a Unicode letter or digit. `Tags` must not contain the double quote `"`, `\u0022` but may contain spaces. `Tags` may have a prefix which serves as a namespace.
 The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:14155551212` or prefixed email tag `email:alice@example.com`.
 Some prefixed `tags` are optionally enforced to be unique.
 In that case only one user or topic may have such a tag.
-Certain `tags` may be forced to be immutable to the user, i.e. user's attemps to add or remove an immutable tag will be rejected by the server.
+Certain `tags` may be forced to be immutable to the user, i.e. user's attempts to add or remove an immutable tag will be rejected by the server.

 The `tags` are indexed server-side and used in user and topic discovery.
-Seach returns users and topics sorted by the number of matched tags in descending order.
+Search returns users and topics sorted by the number of matched tags in descending order.

 In order to find users or topics, a user sets either `public` or `private` parameter of the `fnd` topic to a search query (see [Query language](#query-language)) then issues a `{get topic="fnd" what="sub"}` request.
 If both `public` and `private` are set, the `public` query is used.
-The `private` query is persisted accress sessions and devices, i.e. all user's sessions see the same `private` query.
+The `private` query is persisted across sessions and devices, i.e. all user's sessions see the same `private` query.
 The value of the `public` query is ephemeral, i.e. it's not saved to database and not shared between user's sessions.
 The `private` query is intended for large queries which do not change often, such as finding matches for everyone in user's contact list on a mobile phone.
 The `public` query is intended to be short and specific, such as finding some topic or a user who is not in the contact list.

 The system responds with a `{meta}` message with the `sub` section listing details of the found users or topics formatted as subscriptions.